 Subscrio Core API Reference

-Complete documentation of all data structures and methods exposed by @subscrio/core.
+Complete documentation of all data structures and methods exposed by Subscrio Core (TypeScript: core.typescript, .NET: core.dotnet).

 Main Class